 Now, think of what response this plant will have to pruning based on where it is putting its energy.

 - In winter dormancy, the plant’s energy is stored below the surface in the roots.
 Pruning branches at this time will result in less space above the ground for all the energy stored in the roots, therefore it will encourage vigorous new spring growth.

 - In the spring, when the flower buds and leaves are forming, pruning could cut off new buds and reduce or eliminate flowering for that year.

 - In the summer, after flowering and before fruiting, pruning off some of the flowering branches will direct the plant’s energy into the remaining fruit, making them more robust.

 - In the fall, when the fruit has turned to seed and the tree is losing its leaves, pruning reduces the amount of energy held in the branches, sending less down to the roots for winter dormancy.

 Now of course, not all plants flower, fruit, set seeds, or go dormant at the same time of year.
 Some flower in fall and fruit in the winter, others flower in winter and go dormant in the summer.
-And some plants skip various stages or go semi-dormant like certain evergreens.
-Regardless, you can still think of where the energy is when pruning as a guide for when is the best time to prune.
+And some plants skip various stages or go semi-dormant, like certain evergreens.
+Regardless, you can still think of where the energy is when pruning as a guide for when to prune.

 - Pruning during dormancy results in enthusiastic growth after dormancy.
 This can be good for plants requiring invigoration but bad for trees that will send up a bunch of unsightly water sprouts with all that extra energy coming from the roots in spring.